EP36 A Brief History of Rice

 But!
 He stopped – and while Somin looked on, his appearance changed!
-He was actually a deity in disguise!
+He was actually a kami in disguise!

 “Somin – your kindness in helping an unknown traveler should be rewarded.
 I’m gifting you this ring which will help save you from harm.
 Guard it well.”

 Much later, a terrible wind came and destroyed much of Somin’s home village.
-However, Somin and his family were saved – because of the ring given to him by the deity.
+However, Somin and his family were saved – because of the ring given to him by the kami.

 Master Kenshō.
 We are uncertain of the dates he lived though it is likely to have been around 1130 to around 1209.
 Though we don’t really know who his parents were, we do know that he was at some point adopted by one member of the Fujiwara Clan, a Fujiwara no Akisuke, this man having had a poem in the Ogura Hyakunin Isshu.